Run multiple XSAT Validators

 After executing the command, your 10 XSAT Validators will be running in Docker containers.
 You can monitor the logs for each Validator to verify their operations.

 If your Validator Client is operating correctly, the following logs should appear in Docker.
-Here's :
+Here's how to view the Docker logs: